NomiDee/Getting-and-Cleaning-Data-week-4/CodeBook.md

 * ACTIVITY
 The name of the activity for the corresponding measurement
 * ID
-The identifier of the participant
+An identifier of the subject who carried out the experiment, as noted in the original `README.txt` file from [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)

 The features selected for this database come the `features_info.txt` file included in the data zip file from [UCI Machine Learning Repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#).